 - SEAT receives the Community Organisation Award during Disability Action Week;

-- The Association’s advocacy helps secure $4.8 million State Government funding program for accessible taxi transport in regional Queensland.
+- The Association’s advocacy helps secure a $4.8 million State Government funding program for accessible taxi transport in regional Queensland.

 - Peer Support Coordinator, Peter Harre, wins a finalist spot for the Pride of Australia Medal (pictured right);